-Electronic tag: consists of the chip and tag antenna or coil.
-It communicates with the reader/writer through inductive coupling or reflection of electromagnetic waves.

-- Reader/writer: is a device that reads tag information (some readers/writers can also write tag information). - Antenna: works with both electronic tags and readers/writers.
+- Electronic tag: consists of the chip and tag antenna or coil.
+It communicates with the reader/writer through inductive coupling or reflection of electromagnetic waves. - Reader/writer: a device that reads tag information (some readers/writers can also write tag information). - Antenna: works with both electronic tags and readers/writers.
 An electronic tag usually has a built-in antenna.
 A reader/writer can have a built-in antenna or have an antenna connected to its antenna interface through a radio cable.

-The following figure shows information exchange between the electronic tag, reader/writer, and information processing system.
+The following figure shows information exchange between the electronic tag, reader/ writer, and information processing system.

-- (1) The reader/writer encodes information to be transmitted, loads the encoded information onto a high frequency carrier signal, and transmits the information through the antenna. - (2) An electronic tag receives the signal when entering the working area of the reader/writer.
-The related circuit of the tag chip performs voltage-multiplying rectification, modulation, decoding, and decryption on the signal, and then determines the command, request, password, and rights. - (3) If the command is a read command, the control logic circuit reads related information from the storage unit, encrypts, encodes, and modulates the information, and sends the information to the reader/writer through the chip antenna.
-After receiving the signal, the reader/writer demodulates, decodes, and decrypts the signal, and sends the information to the information system for processing. - (4) If the command is a write command to modify information, the related control logic makes the internal charge pump of the electronic tag provide the working voltage to erase and re-write the Electrically Erasable Programmable Read-Only Memory (E2PROM).
+(1) The reader/writer encodes information to be transmitted, loads the encoded information onto a high-frequency carrier signal, and transmits the information through the antenna.

+(2) An electronic tag receives the signal when entering the working area of the reader/writer.
+The related circuit of the tag chip performs voltage-multiplying rectification, modulation, decoding, and decryption on the signal, and then determines the command, request, password, and rights.

+(3) If it is a read command, the control logic circuit reads related information from the storage unit, encrypts, encodes, and modulates the information, and sends the information to the reader/writer through the chip antenna.
+After receiving the signal, the reader/writer demodulates, decodes, and decrypts the signal, and sends the information to the information system for processing.

+(4) If it is a write command to modify information, the related control logic prompts the internal charge pump of the electronic tag to provide the working voltage to erase and re-write the Electrically Erasable Programmable Read-Only Memory (E2PROM).
 The tag returns an error message if the password and rights of the write command are different from those required by the tag.

 The electronic tag and the reader/writer communicate with each other in wireless mode while the reader/writer and the information processing system communicate with each other in wired mode.
-On an IoT AP, the reader/writer is built in the AP as a card, and communicates with the information processing system through the IoT AP's uplink network interface.
+On an IoT AP, the reader/writer is built into the AP as a card, and communicates with the information processing system through the IoT AP's uplink network interface.
 The working frequencies of wireless signals between electronic tags and readers/writers are categorized into three types: low frequency, high frequency, and ultrahigh frequency.

-(1) Low frequency: frequency in the range of 120 KHz to 134 KHz.
+(1) Low frequency: frequency in the range of 120 kHz to 134 kHz.
 Low frequency technology is mature, and most RFID products in the market work in low frequency.
-Low frequency features a small amount of data transmitted, slow transmission, and short read/write distance (less than 10 cm).
+Low frequency features a small amount of data with slow transmission and short read/write distances (less than 10 cm).
 It is mainly used in scenarios such as access control and attendance card swiping.

-- (2) High frequency: frequency at 13.56 MHz.
-High frequency technology is mature, and the proportion of RFID products working in high frequency is next only to that of RFID products working in low frequency.
-High frequency features fast data transmission and short read/write distance (less than 1 m).
-It is mainly used in scenarios such as smart shelf and book management. - (3) Ultrahigh frequency: frequency in the range of 860 MHz to 960 MHz, and at 2.45 GHz and 5.8 GHz.
-RFID products working in ultrahigh frequency develop most rapidly.
-Ultrahigh frequency features fast data transmission and long read/write distance (3 m to 50 m).
+(2) High frequency: frequency at 13.56 MHz.
+High frequency technology is mature, and the proportion of high-frequency RFID products is surpassed only by RFID products working in low frequency.
+High frequency features fast data transmission and short read/write distances (less than 1 meter).
+It is mainly used in scenarios such as smart shelf and book management.

+(3) Ultra-high frequency: frequency in the range of 860 MHz to 960 MHz, and at 2.45 GHz and 5.8 GHz.
+RFID products working in ultra-high frequency are developing rapidly.
+Ultra-high frequency features fast data transmission and long read/write distances (3 meters to 50 meters).
 It is mainly used in scenarios such as supply chain management and logistics management.

-Bluetooth 4.0
+• Bluetooth 4.0